 The earliest recorded history of Karate reported in Japan was from the late 17th century, when the Samurai rulers of Japan imposed a ban on weapons.
 Due to the prohibition having strict rules, there is little to no recorded evidence.

 A visitor from China, by the name of Kushanku, taught a form of kung fu that blended with the already existing arts ‘te’ (hand) on the Ryukyuan Islands.
 The early masters in Okinawa, like Kanga Tode Sakugawa and Sokon ‘Bushi’ Matsumura, taught ‘te’ using empty-handed (no weapons) techniques.
-Since no weapons were allowed on the island and training for martial arts was against the rules, all teaching and training had to be done and kept secret.
+Since no weapons were allowed on the island and training for martial arts was against the rules, all teaching and training had to be done in and kept secret.

 In the late 1800s, after trade relationships between China and the islands were established, Chinese families began to settle in Okinawa.
 Along with the settlers came the introduction of Chinese Kenpō, which later influenced the further development of the already popular and widely used fighting style by the natives of the Ryukyu Islands, ‘te’.